allisonkoh/helpful-code-stuff/README.md

 ## package management

+My current preferred package management workflow involves creating virtual environments with `renv`.

-My preferred package for package management is `pacman`.
+My (previously) preferred package for package management is `pacman`.
 Before loading in dependencies, put this at the top of the script

 ```
 if(!require("pacman")) install.packages("pacman")